Congressional chaos puts future aid for Ukraine in doubt

 WASHINGTON (NEXSTAR) – The turmoil in the House as they pick a new leader is putting future aid for Ukraine at risk, even though most lawmakers still support sending more.

-On Thursday Ukranian rescuers searched through the rubble for bodies after a Russian rocket hit a cafe, killing at least 50 people.
+On Thursday, Ukrainian rescuers searched through the rubble for bodies after a Russian rocket hit a cafe, killing at least 50 people.
 Across the globe, the U.S., one of their staunchest allies is considering whether to send more aid.

-Top U.S. military leaders briefed President Biden on the war effort this week, as he urges Congress to pass a new round of funding for Ukraine.
+Top U.S. military leaders briefed President Biden on the war effort this week, as he urged Congress to pass a new round of funding for Ukraine.

 “It’s critically important for the United States and our allies that we keep our commitment,” Biden said.